 I am a professional journalist who is passionate about photography.

 Having long wished to become adept at photography, after completing my journalism MA I took photography classes at Richmond College of Art and completed two years of a three-year course before the pandemic began.
-I am about to start an Open University photography course, through the Royal Photographic Society, which I hope will set me on the journey towards various RPS qualifications.
+I am continuing my learning through membership of my local camera club, Richmond and Twickenham Photographic Society.
 I currently post my favourite photographs on Unsplash where they can be downloaded and used for free, though it is nice if they can be given a credit when possible.